Databricks

 3. On the Service principals tab, click Add Service principal.

-4. Enter a name for the service principal.
+4. Enter a name for the service principal (for example, moengage-pi-sp).

 5. Click Add.